Master of Science in Nursing Program and Options

 - A practice component, which involves either a project (practicum option) or clinical practice (nurse practitioner option), both of which enable students to develop advanced nursing competencies and provide leadership in nursing.

-The practicum option of the MN program offers a unique and practical learning opportunity for students, many of whom are employed as staff nurses, nurse educators and nurse managers.
+The practicum option of the MScN program offers a unique and practical learning opportunity for students, many of whom are employed as staff nurses, nurse educators and nurse managers.

 Students draw from real situations to identify issues that can be addressed to form the basis of a practicum project.